 Kayaking and Canoeing

 If it is not quite warm enough to swim, you can still take your canoe or kayak out of your RV and have some fun on the water.
-Most people launch their watercraft in the Day Use Area.
-This part of the Navarro River is a bit wider and deeper than some other parts closer to the headwaters.
-If you inch closer to the park entrance, the water is wider and deeper still.
+Most people launch their watercraft in the Day-Use Area.
+The part of the Navarro River near the Day-Use Area is a bit wider and deeper than some other parts closer to the headwaters.
+If you inch closer to the park entrance, the water is broader and deeper still.

-There is not very much sunlight in the forested part of the park.
-But the Navarro River gets lots of sunlight, especially in July and August.
-Remember that even when the sun is warm, the water may be pretty cool.
+There is not very much sunlight in the forested part of the park because of the tall, thick tree line, but the Navarro River gets plenty of sunlight, especially during July and August.
+Remember that even when the sun is warm, the water may be pretty chilly.
 Nevertheless, swimming or tubing in the shadow of redwood trees is a very relaxing experience.
+Whether you're taking a dip in Hendy Woods, or any other swimming hole in the Bay Area, don't forget to pack your bathing suit and your sunscreen in the Airstream.

 Geographically, Hendy Woods State Park is in a transition zone between meadow and forest.
-So, the hiking trails cover a diverse landscape in a very limited amount of space.
-When you look at the giant redwood trees, which are the tallest trees in the world, you may notice black marks.
+So, the hiking trails cover a diverse landscape in a minimal amount of space.
+When you look at the giant redwood trees, which are the tallest in the world, you may notice black marks.
 These are fire scars, and these trees are very fire-resistant.
-To best view these trees, try one of the several trails, like the Discovery Trail, that go around Big Hendy Grove.
+To best view these trees, try one of the several trails like the Discovery Trail that goes around Big Hendy Grove.
 It’s a bit of a walk to reach these trails if you start at the RV campground.
-But that’s why you go hiking in the first place.
+But that’s why you go hiking in the first place, to stretch your legs.
 Several Hendy Woods State Park trails are wheelchair and stroller-friendly.

 Staying at the Cabins

 Take a break from your RV and spend a night in one of the four cabins located just outside the RV camping areas.
 Each one-room cabin has a bunk bed, a table, and chairs, a wood stove, and that’s about it.
-Talk about rustic.
+Sometimes you want a break from your home on wheels, and sometimes you want to bring along more family and friends than your rig might accommodate.
+These rustic cabins are the best option for such circumstances.

 Exploring the Legend of the Hendy Hermit

-Russian immigrant Petrov Zailenko lived in this Park for about twenty years in the 1960s and 1970s.
-He became a local celebrity.
-He knew pretty much everything about the park, hunted small game for food, and built a few shelters and lean-tos out of redwood trees.
-You can still see them along the Hermit Hut Trail.
-You can also see what’s best described as an “interpretive sign,” but you have to see it to believe it.
+Russian immigrant Petrov Zailenko lived in this park for about twenty years during the 1960s and 1970s, and during that time, he became a local celebrity.
+He knew everything about the park, hunted small game for food, and built a few shelters and lean-tos out of redwood trees.
+You can still see these structures along the Hermit Hut Trail.
+You can also see what’s best described as an interpretive sign, but you have to see it to believe it.
 Zalienko died in 1981, and mourners scattered his ashes in the park.

 Who doesn’t like looking for buried treasure?
-All you need to participate is a GPS-enabled device, a pencil, a few small prizes, like pencil erasers, and a sense of adventure.
+All you need to participate in the worldwide scavenger hunt known as Geocaching is a GPS-enabled device, a pencil, a few small prizes, like pencil erasers, and a sense of adventure.
 Look along the trails for buried or hidden boxes which look like those old metal lunch boxes.
 Take out the prize, sign the logbook, give yourself a virtual smiley face, replace the geocache swag, and look for the next treasure location.
+Geocaching is an activity that people of all ages will enjoy.